Bertrand-tech/Open-KNX/Installation-of-OpenKNX-tools.md

 ## Remarks

 OpenKNXproducer.exe needs a working ETS-Installation on the same PC installed at the standard location of ETS.
 ETS 5.6 is minimum, ETS 5.7.x and ETS 6 are supported.
 A Demo-License is sufficient.
 It does not work with a clean install of ETS.
-At least one (empty) Project has to be created with the ETS installation.
+At least one (empty) Project must have been created with this installed ETS.